Waco, Missouri

-Waco is a city in Jasper County, Missouri, United States.
+Waco (/ˈweɪkoʊ/ WAY-koh) is a city in Jasper County, Missouri, United States.
 The population was 72 at the 2020 census.
 It is part of the Joplin, Missouri Metropolitan Statistical Area.

 History

 Waco was laid out in 1875.
 The city's name most likely is a transfer from Waco, Texas.
 A post office called Waco has been in operation since 1878.
 This post office has been closed since the early 2000s.

 Geography

 According to the United States Census Bureau, the city has a total area of 0.26 sqmi, all land.